meenakshi-kushwaha/my-website/content/about/header/index.md

 I enjoy using and teaching R for data analysis, visualization, and reporting.
 I am inspired by the open source and collaborative nature of the R-community and hope to give back through teaching and training programs.

 I graduated with an MPH in Environmental and Occupational Health from the University of Washington, Seattle.
-My early carreer was in biomedical research, learnings from which continue to inform my current work.
+My early career was in biomedical research, learnings from which continue to inform my current work.
 For more, see my [CV](https://www.dropbox.com/s/3lm76ndfyhvsb95/Meenakshi_Kushwaha_MPH_MS_Nov_2021.pdf?dl=0).